sr_tpm · portfolio_lead · ml_infrastructure

 Amazon Web Services

-Senior Supply Chain Product Manager — AWS Compute
+Senior Supply Chain Program Manager — AWS Infrastructure New Product Launches

 3. MS